 Symptoms include one-sided hearing loss, loss of balance, dizziness and ringing in the ears.
 Treatment options available are surgical removal, radiation and monitoring.

 Ototoxicity is basically the poisoning of the inner ear.
 This condition results when your inner ear is exposed to the toxic drugs or chemicals causing damage to the inner ear parts of the nerves sending sensory information to the brain.

 Ringing in the ears occur when cochlea is damaged.
 Symptoms can be temporary or permanent depending on the extent of exposure.

 There are no permanent cures for this condition.
 Symptoms are usually dealt with the use of hearing aids and cochlear implants in specific cases.

 When your vestibular aqueduct becomes larger than normal it is called enlarged vestibular aqueduct syndrome.
 EVAS is known to be caused by genetics and environmental condition at birth and during early years of development.
 Common symptoms associated with this condition include hearing loss and difficulty maintaining balance.

 Currently, there are no treatments for this condition.
 Use of hearing aids has been unsuccessful in the past but cochlear implants have been quite successful.
 Head traumas should be avoided as prevention is the best cure.

 There are many other inner ear problems that affect people around the globe.
 The inner ear disorders listed here are the most common ones found among populations.
 As you may have noticed, not all disorders have proper treatments to cure the diseases.
 Medical science is advancing rapidly and new treatments become available.
+Cheap hearing aids are readily available to help with common hearing loss problem.
 We hope that the information provided on this website helps you understand the diseases of the inner ear, common symptoms that are often observed or felt, and available treatments.